dhhruv/YouTua/README.md

 # YouTua

 YouTua is a GUI Program to download videos from YouTube.com and a few more sites.
+It does not infringe or encourage the infringement of any copyrighted works as per [the information](https://github.com/github/dmca/blob/master/2020/11/2020-11-16-RIAA-reversal-effletter.pdf).
 It requires the Python interpreter, version 2.6, 2.7, or 3.2+, and it is not platform specific.
 It should work on your Unix box, on Windows or on macOS.
-It is released to the public domain, which means you can modify it, redistribute it or use it however you like.
+It is released to the public domain, which means you can modify it, redistribute it or use it however you like.<br>

 <p align="center">
 	<img src="https://user-images.githubusercontent.com/72680045/103451856-34b36980-4cef-11eb-9f8d-231d7654f5ca.PNG">